Why You Shouldn’t Do Your Holiday Shopping With Your Credit Card

 You Will Be Able to Track Your Spending

-You might argue that using a credit card helps you track your spending since you can log into your account at any time and check your transactions.
-But, the question is, how often do you do that?
+You might argue that using a credit card helps you track your spending, as you can log into your account anytime and review all your transactions.
+It provides a convenient digital record of where your money goes.
+However, the real question is, how often do you actually check it and use it effectively?

 You Are Likely to Not Get Into Debt